 Because the district was investing in a new campus to house Bryan High, Middle and Elementary Schools, we were in the unique position of being able to look holistically at our technology requirements and plan it from the ground up.
 We wanted to create an environment for learning that was 21st century and would prepare our students for tomorrow and 50-years from now.

 When we came to evaluate potential interactive flat panels, we worked with Katie Frontino at Tierney Brothers.
 She had been looking for a solution that fit our brief just as Clevertouch entered the US market, and as the exclusive reseller in Ohio, she was able to get us a demo Plus Series screen to test.
 Once we’d decided to move forward with Plus Series, Katie and the team at Clevertouch came to demonstrate the product and tell us more about the software.
-That’s when we learned about the way in which the screens could easily and remotely work with other tech, which has been a game changer for us.
+That’s when we learned about the way in which the screens could easily and remotely work alongside other technology, which has been a game-changer for us.

 Tell us how you were supported by Clevertouch and Tierney?